A Security Framework for General Blockchain Layer 2 Protocols: The Ideal Functionality for L2 Protocols

 }\end{functionality}

-During the execution of $\mathcal{F}_{\text{layer2}}$, there may exist multiple instances of the ideal functionality, each representing a distinct L2 protocol running concurrently and uniquely identified by a session ID ($sid$).
-In this paper, we focus on a single instance.
-Within a session, the functionality supports an unbounded number of parties, each identified by a unique party ID ($pid$), who may issue requests.
-A party is either honest or corrupted and once corrupted, certain information may be leaked.
-Security guarantees apply only to honest parties.
-The entities in subroutine machines are assumed to be incorruptible.
-In what follows, we describe the entire lifecycle of a L2 protocol from the perspective of an honest client party to show how subroutines work.
+Unlike $\mathcal{F}_{\text{client}}$, which captures the interaction logic common to all L2 protocol types, the subroutine functionalities may vary depending on the underlying scheme employed by a specific protocol.
+In what follows, we provide a general description of how these subroutines operate based on the requests they receive.
+We note that all ideal subroutines are assumed to be incorruptible.

-\textbf{Input request communication.} The higher-level protocol may instruct an honest party to propose multiple different types of execution requests during the time this party participates in the protocol, and three types of requests are accepted: (1) Protocol opening (joining) request, (2) State transition request, and (3) State settlement request.

-Upon receiving this request, $\mathcal{F}_{\text{layer2}}$ forwards it to the subroutine $\mathcal{F}_{\text{submit}}$.
-The $\mathcal{F}_{\text{submit}}$ subroutine verifies whether the submitted request is \emph{semantically valid}, ensuring it is correctly formatted as one of the three types of requests.
-Based on these checks, $\mathcal{F}_{\text{submit}}$ outputs a boolean value indicating whether the submission is successful, along with the corresponding information leak to the adversary, as determined by $\mathcal{F}_{\text{leak}}$.
-Finally, $\mathcal{F}_{\text{layer2}}$ updates the \texttt{RequestQueue} based on the boolean response and sends the request and leak through a network connection.
+\textbf{Input request communication.} The environment $\mathcal{E}$ may instruct an honest party to propose different types of execution requests during its participation in the protocol.
+Three types of requests are accepted: (1) protocol joining (channel opening), (2) state transition, and (3) state settlement.
+Upon receiving such a request, $\mathcal{F}_{\text{client}}$ forwards it to the subroutine $\mathcal{F}_{\text{submit}}$, which verifies whether the submitted request is valid and falls within one of the three accepted categories.
+Based on these checks, $\mathcal{F}_{\text{submit}}$ returns a boolean value indicating whether the submission is accepted. $\mathcal{F}_{\text{client}}$ then updates $\mathsf{requestQueue}$ in $\mathsf{internalState}$ accordingly.

-\textbf{Protocol opening (joining).} To open or join the protocol, there should be enough agreements on the initial state from participants and commit the according initial state on the L1 ledger.
-In our framework, we use the parameter subroutine $\mathcal{F}_{\text{open}}$ to check whether these requirements for opening a protocol are done.
-If all the checks pass, the \texttt{StateList}, \texttt{OnchainState}, \texttt{ExecutedRequest} as well as the \texttt{Identities} in the \texttt{Internal state} of the $\mathcal{F}_{\text{layer2}}$ machine, representing the global state of the protocol, will be updated to the initial state and notify all the participants that the protocol is opened.
-And the corresponding request for opening recorded in \texttt{RequestQueue} will be deleted.